jipgg/unionutil/README.md

 # UnionUtil
 Source generator utilities for the upcoming `union`s language feature in C#15.

 > The nature of the project is quite informal at the moment with volatile changes being the norm.
-In the scenario where this does seem useful to more people that myself alone, i may add a stable api version.
+In the scenario where this does seem useful to more people that myself alone, i may add a stable api version and add proper diagnostics, tests and analyzers.

-Perfectly usable in .NET10, but does not have support for the fancy switch expression for matching which is available in the .NET11 preview.
+Perfectly usable in .NET10, but does not have support for the fancy switch expression for matching that is available in the .NET11 preview.
 In these scenarios id recommend using the `[Tagged<TEnum>]` attribute for generating named properties and using pattern matching in the switch expression to match over them (`{ Tag: Tag.X, X: var x }`).

 The currently proposed default implementation of `union` types will be `readonly struct(object, int)` to my understanding, meaning it'll box value types and generics.
 This is arguably the best ccompromise considering the runtime limitations, but may not always be what you want.